PavelBDM/City-QoL-analylis/README.md

-# Capstone applied data science project
+# City environment and quality of living analysis!
-City environment and quality of living analysis!
+This is a capstone project for a data science certification course